Tyrubias/Tyrubias/README.md

 - I'm passionate about data science, full stack development, and machine learning.
 - I'm a Rice University alumni who majored in CS/statistics and is now working at Capital One.
 - Besides coding, I love hip hop and Korean pop dancing, board games, and reading.
-- I'm the president of [BASYK](https://www.youtube.com/user/BASYKrice), a dance club at Rice.
+- I was formerly the president of [BASYK](https://www.youtube.com/user/BASYKrice), a dance club at Rice.
-- I also help run the [Rice Science Olympiad Invitational](http://ricesoaa.weebly.com/) as the treasurer.
+- I formerly helped run [Rice Science Olympiad Invitational](http://ricesoaa.weebly.com/).

  ### 🔭 I’m currently working on ...